redwoodjs/example-blog/README.md

 ## Overview

-Here is a full-featured blog engine written with the Hammer framework.
+Here is a full-featured blog engine written with RedwoodJS.
 It includes:

 * Listing all blog posts with first paragraph summaries and pagination (the homepage)
 * Reading a single, full blog post